-Pay levels for our NEOs are determined based on a number of factors, including the individual's role and responsibilities within the Company, the individual's experience and expertise, historical compensation actually realized by the individual, the value of one-time grants, pay levels in the marketplace for similar positions and performance of the individual and the Company as a whole.
+The Compensation Committee determines pay levels for our NEOs based on a number of factors, including the individual's role and responsibilities within the Company, the individual's experience and expertise, historical compensation actually realized by the individual, pay levels in the marketplace for similar positions, and performance of the individual and the Company as a whole.
 In determining pay levels, the Compensation Committee considers all forms of compensation and benefits, including the mix thereof.